markd2/MarkDnD/KidsOnBikes/session-1-notes.md

 ALLISON: her jam
 GRACE: Parents forcing me to be here for some kind.
-MICHAEL: coerced by GRACE, or I did some mean girls thing to somebody. threw my drink at someone, frozen Smurfee..
-The history teacher giving the english teacher a hard time, and I couldn't control it.
+MICHAEL:  did some mean girls thing to somebody. threw my drink at someone, frozen Smurfee..
+The history teacher (killian) giving the english teacher a hard time, and I couldn't control it.
 ALAN: After lunch when Mr Cox brought in the cassette with some of the MacGuyver on it, he skipped the next couple of periods to keep watching episodess, didn't even realize that classes were going on.
 Full on ADHD moment, school is ending, by then faculty knew that he peaced out.
+LOOMIS: Foster kid, everyone expected trouble.
+   Mister Killian marked question wrong on a quiz, and I got it right, and i very took that didn't win the argument in class, I let the air out of his tires.
+But someone saw me and tattled.

 ----------